 675 Pulaski St., Ste.
 1200 • 706-850-7770 • athica.org

-ATHICA balances Athens-centric exhibitions with those of professional artists from across the country.
-The longstanding “Emerges” show highlights rising local artists, while an annual juried exhibition welcomes submissions from across the globe.
-In addition to traditional opening receptions, exhibitions are often accompanied by workshops, performances and talks with visiting artists.
-The gallery also hosts Artist-in-ATHICA Residencies through which creatives working in a variety of disciplines showcase their talents.
+ATHICA balances Athens-centric exhibitions with those of professional contemporary artists from across the globe.
+Currently celebrating its 20th anniversary, the all-volunteer organization successfully purchased its building in 2021.
+In addition to traditional opening receptions, exhibitions are often accompanied by educational workshops, performances and panel discussions with visiting artists.

 234 W. Hancock Ave. • 706-353-3343 • athenscine.com

 More than just an indie movie theater, Ciné is also a venue for visual art.
-The exhibit space runs down both walls leading from the entrance and highlights a few artists each year.
+The exhibit space runs down the main entrance and is curated through a partnership with ATHICA.
 Art can be viewed during the same hours as the theater, but you don’t have to buy movie tickets to check it out or enjoy opening receptions.